jmanthony3/Archimedes/docs/class/engr-704-001-partial-differential-equations/shooting-method.md

   &= p(x)y'(x) + q(x)y(x) + r(x)
 \end{split}$$

-!!! question Is this like the bisection method? <cite> DK.
+!!! question Is this like the #Bisection-Method? <cite>#Daniel-Kenney.
     This is not an iterative, #root-finding problem.
     This interpolates between two, real solutions.